S3XT4-Studio/Age-of-Berk-Add-on-Information/index.md

-Welcome to the homepage of JWForever5504, a.k.a.: channel_name!
+Welcome to the homepage of JWForever5504!

 Look around to find downloads of my content.